Dagmar Godowsky: Biography

-Mercedes Dagmar Godowsky was born in Chicago, Illinois, on November 24, 1897, the daughter of Polish-Jewish composer Leopold Godowsky and Frederica "Frieda" Saxe (1870–1933), who was of German descent, although she later claimed she was born in Vilna, Russian Empire (present-day Vilnius, Lithuania) in her autobiography, First Person Plural.
+Godowsky was born in Chicago, Illinois, on November 24, 1897, the daughter of Polish-Jewish composer Leopold Godowsky and Frederica "Frieda" Saxe (1870–1933), who was of German descent, although she later claimed she was born in Vilna, Russian Empire (present-day Vilnius, Lithuania) in her autobiography, First Person Plural.
 She had an older sister, Vanita Hedwig (1892–1961), and two younger brothers, Leopold Godowsky Jr. and Gutram "Gordon" (1905–1932), who was born in Berlin.
-In November 1914, the family immigrated from Liverpool, England to Montreal, Quebec in Canada.
+In November 1914, the family immigrated from Liverpool, England, to Montreal, Quebec, in Canada.

 Her Hollywood film career spanned the years from 1919 through 1926.
 She played in A Sainted Devil (1924) with Rudolph Valentino and The Story Without a Name (1924).
 The latter co-starred Tyrone Power Sr. and Louis Wolheim.
 Among her other film credits are Red Lights (1923), The Common Law (1923), Virtuous Liars (1924), and The Price of a Party (1924).

 Personal life

 Godowsky wed silent screen actor Frank Mayo in Tijuana, Mexico, on October 2, 1921.
 She named actress Anna Luther as co-respondent in a suit brought against Mayo in March 1925.
-The marriage was annulled on August 28, 1926, on the grounds that Mayo had another wife.
+The marriage was annulled on August 28, 1926, on the grounds that Mayo had another wife.(In 1925, Frank Mayo's first wife Joyce Eleanor Moore sued him over a property settlement she entered into with him in 1923.
+This trial reveals that the divorce decree between Frank Mayo and Joyce Moore was never granted, so the marriage of Frank Mayo and Dagmar Godowski is annulled.)

 On June 24, 1926, Godowsky remarried to James D. Sloan.

 In 1958, Godowsky published a thoroughly candid (disputed; according to the Arthur Rubinstein biography by Harvey Sachs, Godowsky's memoirs were "apparently uninhibited but in fact heavily self-censored") autobiography titled First Person Plural.
 She wrote, "I lived only for pleasure and I spoiled my own fun.
 Where was I running?
 From whom?
 Little feet running around the globe.
 Nothing but circles, and I never once bumped into myself."

 In the book, she named Enrico Caruso, Arthur Rubinstein, Jascha Heifetz, Charles Chaplin, Igor Stravinsky, and Valentino among her "great loves."
 When queried about the number of husbands she had, Godowsky responded, "Two of my own, my dear, and several of my friends'."

 In her later years, she made frequent appearances in London and on television talk shows in New York City.